Making Web Scraping EasierThursday, October 25, 2018

 The next step?

 Do you know how many data is being created every day?
-With our current pace, 2.5 quintillion bytes of data is created each day and over 90% of data was created in the last two years.
+With our current pace, 2.5 quintillion bytes of data are created each day and over 90% of data was created in the last two years.
 To scrape or not to scrape, may sooner or later become the question for many as the volume of data increases in unprecedented rate, and when the time has come to appreciate data-driven decisions more than ever.
 Technology is about making things “smarter” and easier for people, there should be no doubt the same thing will apply to the web scraping arena.

 Most popular posts